jules2689/trudeau/docs/2020-04-17/q_a.md

 You spoke to the premiers last night so I'm hoping you can update us on this.
 Blaine Higgs said he is hoping to get his economy going by the summer.
 John Horgan on CBC said he and his Washington state counterpart could decide when the border opens.
-I'm wondering, who decides all this?is it you?is it them?if it is you, will there be international standards to guide them?
+I'm wondering, who decides all this? is it you? is it them? if it is you, will there be international standards to guide them?